super-turbo-society/turbo-docs/docs/rust-sdk/canvas/text.md

 ![Greetings, Earthlings Screenshot](/greetings_earthlings_screenshot.png)

-### Custom Usage
+### Custom Fonts

-You can even add custom fonts by adding a font folder and specifying in the `font` peram the name of the added font:
+You can add custom fonts by creating a folder called fonts and adding a font file in there.
+Then call the font by using it's name (minus the file extension)

 ```rust
 text!("Magic Missile!!", font = "OldWizard");